-The FY22 state budget did not include funding for the Illinois National Guard (ING) Grant to provide for compensating institutions for waiving the tuition and fees for Guardsmen.
-(The ING Grant is an entitlement program and recipients will receive their awards regardless of annual appropriations.)
-As in recent years, the budget does include a little more than $4.26 million for the Illinois Community College Board (ICCB) to reimburse Illinois community colleges for the costs associated with waiving tuition and fee charges for ING Grant and Illinois Veteran Grant (IVG) recipients.
+The fiscal year 2024 (FY24) state budget did not include funding for the Illinois National Guard (ING) Grant to provide for compensating institutions for waiving the tuition and fees for Guardsmen.
+(The ING Grant is an entitlement program and receipt of benefits does not depend on the annual budget process.)
+As in recent years, the budget does include a little more than $4.2 million for the Illinois Community College Board (ICCB) to reimburse Illinois community colleges for the costs associated with waiving tuition and fee charges for ING Grant and Illinois Veteran Grant (IVG) recipients.

 Although ISAC will not be able to reimburse institutions for 2023-24 ING Grant awards, reporting of enrollment hours must still take place so that benefit usage (i.e., eligibility units) can be accurately assessed to students’ accounts.

 Important dates and reminders for 2023-24 ING Grant benefit usage processing:

-- ING Grant benefit usage data for the fall term must be submitted on or before Friday, December 31, 2021 in order to be considered timely, colleges are still encouraged to report fall-term data as soon as possible.
+- ING Grant benefit usage data for the fall term must be submitted on or before Friday, December 29, 2023 in order to be considered timely, colleges are still encouraged to report fall-term data as soon as possible.

-- After submitting data, colleges are encouraged to always review the Payment/Benefits Results Exceptions report that is available the next business day.
+- After submitting data, colleges are encouraged to always review the Benefits Results Exceptions report that is available the next business day.

 - Any 2023-24 benefit usage data that was submitted via File Transfer Protocol (FTP) prior to August 16, 2023 will not be processed, and must be resubmitted by the college.

 - In order to prevent having to resubmit data in the future, never submit benefit usage data via FTP until after ISAC announces it is accepting the data for that academic year.